Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 ## Structure
 ### Code directories
 Music Pro was created with the Django framework, so it is divided into apps:
-- breadit is the main app, where settings.py can be found
+- musicpro is the main app, where settings.py can be found Other apps include:
+- products
+- home
+- profiles
+- checkout
+- cart

 Other directories:
 - static: This is where the custom CSS and JavaScript files for this project are stored.